SussexPsychologySoftware/Tutorials-and-Examples/Qualtrics/README.md

 You'll need to replace `https://users.sussex.ac.uk` with the 'root domain' of your hosting website to get this to work.

 This code is a little tricky to explain so you only need to read the following if wanting to understand more. `window.onmessage` is a function that runs when your browser recieves a message like we are trying to send it.
 We will assign it our own function to run, which I've called `handleMessage`, which will automatically get passed an event variable, which I have intercepted and called `e` so I can get information on what the event was that caused this function to run.
 As Qualtrics fires lots of these messages itself, we'll need to check we've intercepted the right one with `if(e.origin === "your exp url"){}` (use `console.log(e.origin)` to check incoming origins).
 If we have a message from the right place we then use a function from the Qualtrics API (see below) to set our pre-made embedded data with `Qualtrics.SurveyEngine.setEmbeddedData('embedded_data_name', js_var_name)`, passing it the `data` property from the event variable I called `e`, which is where whatever we sent using `postMessage` was automatically stored.
 As this also signals the end of the task, we show the Next button and also simulate a click on it to move to the next page.

+Note I would recommend sending your data over the web to somewhere else (e.g. using DataPipe) as well, just incase.

+## Lab.js in Qualtrics
+See the Lab.js tutorial here: https://labjs.readthedocs.io/en/latest/learn/deploy/3a-qualtrics.html#tutorial-deploy-third-party-qualtrics

 ## Integrating a JavaScript task into Qualtrics
 Note the following is not applicable to jsPsych code at present - it is for putting a 'vanilla' JavaScript task into Qualtrics.